webservertweeto/backend/README.md

 We'll need two buckets `tweeto-images` and `tweeto-images-public`

-`tweeto-images` doesn't require any setup
+`tweeto-images` doesn't require any special setup

-`tweeto-images` must be public
+`tweeto-images-public` must be public

 - Make sure all settings are turned off for blocking public access under permissions.